America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Type of basing underwater

-The Tridents hold the record for the number of successful launches in a row.
-Therefore, a reliable missile is expected to be used until 2042.
-Currently, the US Navy has at least 14 Ohio SSBNs capable of carrying 24 UGM-133A each.
+Tridents hold the record for the most successful launches in a row.
+Therefore, the reliable missile is expected to be used until 2042.
+Currently, the US Navy has at least 14 Ohio SSBNs, capable of carrying 24 UGM-133A each.

 Pershing II ("Pershing-2")

-The last US medium-range ballistic missile MGM-31, which entered the Armed Forces in 1983, became a worthy opponent of the Russian RSD-10, the deployment of which in Europe was begun by the Warsaw Pact countries.
-For its time, the American ballistic missile had excellent performance, including the high accuracy provided by the RADAG guidance system.
+The last US medium-range ballistic missile, the MGM-31, which entered service with the Armed Forces in 1983, became a worthy opponent to the Russian RSD-10, which the Warsaw Pact countries began deploying in Europe.
+For its time, the American ballistic missile had excellent characteristics, including high accuracy, provided by the RADAG guidance system.

 TTX BR Pershing II: